 There are millions upon millions of tonnes of plastic waste floating in the sea.
 A problem with global dimensions has been developing out of this for many years now.
+Scientists are investigating the consequences for marine fauna – and are searching for approaches to getting the waste under control.

 The idea sounds adventurous - a Dutch inventor wants to install tentacles 50 kilometres long in the Pacific Ocean, to use them to extract waste from the water that is drifting along in the waves.
 He posted advertisements in the internet to sell his unique construction.
 Whether or not the waste-stopper has ever actually worked has not yet been determined.
 But the Dutchman has achieved one thing for sure: "He has focused additional attention on the problem of waste in the sea", says Lars Gutow.
 "And that is certainly something positive for the time being!"